hoengggroup/websiteBot/README.md

 ## Use / Installation
 #### If you want to use this one:
 - Start a chat with ```@websiteBot_bot``` on Telegram.
-- The bot will guide you on how to proceed (you will have to apply to use it - see above).
+- The bot will guide you on how to proceed (you will have to apply to use it).
 - Receive notifications about the available websites which you subscribe to.

 #### If you want to start your own instance of this bot: